Organic Chemistry

 Fractional Distillation of Petroleum

 Petroleum is a mixture of hydrocarbons with different boiling points.
-These hydrocarbons can be separated into fractions in a furnace.
+These hydrocarbons can be separated into fractions in a fractionating column.

 The temperature is not the same throughout the furnace.

-- Bottom of the furnace is hot so only the fraction with the highest boiling point (bitumen) can condense
+- The bottom of the furnace is hot, so only the fraction with the highest boiling point (bitumen) can remain a liquid

-- Top of the furnace is cool so only the fraction with the lowest boiling point (refinery gas) can remain as vapour
+- The top of the furnace is comparatively much cooler, so only the fraction with the lowest boiling point (refinery gas) can boil

 The different fractions have different uses.